Compare any two graphics cards:

 OpenGL Version OpenGL 3.0 OpenGL 4.2

-Memory Bandwidth: Memory bandwidth is the maximum amount of information (counted in MB per second) that can be moved over the external memory interface within a second.
-It's worked out by multiplying the interface width by its memory clock speed.
-In the case of DDR memory, it should be multiplied by 2 once again.
-If DDR5, multiply by 4 instead.
-The better the card's memory bandwidth, the better the card will be in general.
-It especially helps with AA, HDR and high resolutions.
+Memory Bandwidth: Bandwidth is the max amount of information (counted in MB per second) that can be transferred across the external memory interface in one second.
+It is calculated by multiplying the bus width by the speed of its memory.
+If the card has DDR type RAM, the result should be multiplied by 2 once again.
+If it uses DDR5, multiply by 4 instead.
+The better the memory bandwidth, the faster the card will be in general.
+It especially helps with AA, HDR and higher screen resolutions.

-Texel Rate: Texel rate is the maximum number of texture map elements (texels) that are applied in one second.
-This figure is calculated by multiplying the total texture units of the card by the core clock speed of the chip.
-The higher the texel rate, the better the video card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels applied in a second.
+Texel Rate: Texel rate is the maximum texture map elements (texels) that are applied per second.
+This figure is calculated by multiplying the total number of texture units of the card by the core speed of the chip.
+The higher this number, the better the card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels applied in one second.

-Pixel Rate: Pixel rate is the maximum number of pixels the video card could possibly write to the local memory in a second - measured in millions of pixels per second.
-The number is calculated by multiplying the amount of colour ROPs by the the card's clock speed.
-ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for outputting the pixels (image) to the screen.
-The actual pixel fill rate also depends on quite a few other factors, especially the memory bandwidth - the lower the memory bandwidth is, the lower the potential to get to the max fill rate.
+Pixel Rate: Pixel rate is the maximum number of pixels that the graphics card could possibly record to the local memory per second - measured in millions of pixels per second.
+The number is calculated by multiplying the number of colour ROPs by the the core clock speed.
+ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for drawing the pixels (image) on the screen.
+The actual pixel rate also depends on quite a few other factors, most notably the memory bandwidth of the card - the lower the bandwidth is, the lower the potential to reach the maximum fill rate.

 Display Prices